Apple Scrambles To Fix FaceTime Bug That Lets You Eavesdrop On Someone Before They Pick Up

 — Benji Mobb™ (@BmManski) January 28, 2019

 In response to the issue, Apple took the radical step of taking the FaceTime group call feature offline completely while they sought a fix to the problem.
-However, despite this step, some users including the 9to5mac.com team said they were still able to replicate the bug.
+However, despite this step, some users including the 9to5mac team said they were still able to replicate the bug.

 Apple released a short statement yesterday in response to the issue confirming that the group call feature was temporarily disabled.
 They are reported to have identified a fix for the problem and a source close to the company said this would be rolled out later this week.